perltidy/perltidy/docs/ci_update.md

 The default continuation indentation is 2 characters but this can be changed with the **-ci=n** parameter.

-The original continuation indentation programming in perltidy operated in the initial pass through a file, and this placed some limits on what it could do.
+Previously, computation of continuation indentation was done in the initial pass through a file, and this placed some limits on what it could do.
-This update moves this coding downstream in the processing pipeline, where the entire file is accessible with full data structures, and this allows several improvements to be made.
+This computation has been moved downstream in the processing pipeline, where the entire file is accessible with full data structures, and this allows several improvements to be made.
 These mainly involve (1) the continuation indentation assigned to comments in unusual circumstances, or (2) the